aimldinesh/data-science-coding-log/2025-05-18/longest_repeating_character_replacement.md

 Input: s = "AABABBA", k = 1
 Output: 4

-Explanation: Replace the third 'A' to get "AABBBBA", the longest is "ABBB".
+Explanation: Replace the third 'A' to get "AABBBBA", the longest is "BBBB".

 ```
 ---